-If you’re making a spring cleaning list this month, don’t forget your medicine cabinet.
-National Prescription Drug Take Back Day on Saturday, April 27, lets people safely dispose of prescriptions and help keep harmful drugs away from children, as well as those who might abuse them.
+If you’re making a fall cleaning list this month, don’t forget your medicine cabinet.
+National Prescription Drug Take Back Day on Oct.
+29, lets people safely dispose of prescriptions and help keep harmful drugs away from children, as well as those who might abuse them.

 An estimated 71,000 children are seen in emergency departments each year because of unintentional medication poisonings.
 Younger children make up the highest statistic.
-More than 80 percent of those visits happened because an unsupervised child found and consumed the medication.
+More than 80% of those visits happened because an unsupervised child found and consumed the medication.

 More than 9 million pounds of prescription drugs have been collected since the DEA began biannual take-back events in 2010.
 Medications that are turned in are made unusable in some way, typically through burning them.